eco619/ai-document-library/docs/platform-capabilities/platform-validation.md

 encountered, the platform architecture evolved to address them.

-This process established the validated component responsibilities and architectural foundation now being implemented within an enterprise platform designed to preserve evidence, understand organizational context, measure confidence, explain its conclusions, and deliver trustworthy answers supported by complete traceability.
+This process established the validated component responsibilities and architectural foundation that were subsequently incorporated into the unified autonomous platform.
+Implementation Verification has been completed, and the integrated platform is now undergoing Baseline Testing against real operational project information to evaluate organizational understanding, relationships, conclusions, contradictions, and unresolved conditions while preserving source information, measuring confidence, explaining its conclusions, and maintaining complete traceability.

 ------------------------------------------------------------------------